apache/apisix-website/blog/en/blog/2021/12/30/apisix-proxy-grpc-service.md

 - Google
 - proto
 - plugin
-description: This article shows you how to proxy client HTTP traffic to the back-end gRPC service via the `grpc-transcode` plugin in Apache APISIX.
+description: This article shows you how to proxy client HTTP traffic to the back-end gRPC service via the `grpc-transcode` plugin in API Gateway Apache APISIX.
-tags: [Technology]
+tags: [Plugins]
 ---

 > This article shows you how to proxy client HTTP traffic to the back-end gRPC service via the `grpc-transcode` plugin in Apache APISIX.